anamita/rainbow/README.md

 3. Go to your Cloudant service home page, and click the green  **Launch** button.
 Click the database icon on the left, and along the top, click `Create Database`.
 Name it `routes-users`, and click `Create Document`.
 Edit your JSON to include a `"username"` and a `"password"` of your choosing.
 If you do this, you will need this when you set up your iOS application.

-4. Do the same thing for a Push Notifications service as well.
+4. SKIP THIS STEP: Do the same thing for a Push Notifications service as well.

   <p align="center">
     <img src="./images/pushNotificationsChoice.png" width=300>